mangalelina/travellingSalesmanProblem/README.md

 ## Part 3: Backtracking

 This solves the Travelling Salesman Problem using backtracking.
 It determines if something is promising by adding the current cost to the MST of the remaining vertices and connecting edges.

+Using any material from here is against the University of Michigan honor code.